danbev/learning-nodejs/README.md

     static inline Environment* GetCurrent(v8::Isolate* isolate);

-This got me wondering, how can we get an Environment from an Isolate, an Isolate is a V8 thing and an Environment a Node thing.
+This got me wondering, how can we get an Environment from an Isolate, an Isolate is a V8 thing and an Environment a Node thing?

     inline Environment* Environment::GetCurrent(v8::Isolate* isolate) {
       return GetCurrent(isolate->GetCurrentContext());
     }

 So we are going to use the current context to get the Environment pointer, but the context is also a V8 concept, not a node.js concept.

     inline Environment* Environment::GetCurrent(v8::Local<v8::Context> context) {